 Carmen is Of Counsel to Colantuono, Highsmith & Whatley’s litigation practice group.
-Carmen has 26 years of public law experience, most recently serving for 13 years as senior Deputy City Attorney for the City of San Diego’s civil land use and public finance litigation unit.
+Carmen has over 30 years of public law experience, most recently serving for 13 years as senior Deputy City Attorney for the City of San Diego’s civil land use and public finance litigation unit.
 Her land use litigation experience includes cases involving the California Environmental Quality Act (CEQA), Subdivision Map Act, eminent domain, land use entitlements, community planning, zoning, and real property disputes.
 During her tenure in San Diego, she successfully defended the City in dozens of land use cases, at trial and on appeal.
 Her published appellate land use decisions include Torrey Hills Community Coalition v.
 City of San Diego (2010)86 Cal.App.4th 429 (CEQA); Linda Vista Village San Diego Homeowners Assoc. v.
 City of San Diego (2015) 234 Cal.App.4th 166 (Real Property); and Bottini v.
 City of San Diego (2018) 27 Cal.App.5th 281, review granted (CEQA and Inverse Condemnation).

 Additionally,Carmen has extensive experience in financing districts, including formation of Mello Roos districts, business improvement districts, and maintenance assessment districts, as well as related revenue litigation arising under Proposition 218 and Proposition 26.
 Her published appellate decisions in this area include Golden Hill Neighborhood Association, Inc. v.
 City of San Diego (2011) 99 Cal.App.4th 416 and Reid v.
 City of San Diego (2018) 24 Cal.App.5th 343.